-Type 4A is a manually read meter and will have the same collection process requirements as type 5 and 6.
+Type 4A is a manually read meter and is anticipated to have the same collection process requirements as type 5 and 6.

-Group discusses how B2B procedures will be impacted by the change.
-Issue : B2B service order procedures (special read requests) only apply to type 5,6.
-How will special read requests for type 4A be managed?
+Group questioned how will special read requests for type 4A be managed?
 This will be considered post final rule.
 Issue to be added to issue register (issue MC77).

-A participant raises a question regarding how type 4A is treated in Queensland and how this affects Metrology procedures.
-Issue captured on the issue register (MC78) and will be discussed further during Metrology procedure walkthrough.
+Networks from Queensland ised a question in regards to how type 4A may be treated in Queensland.
+It was noted their feedback has been .captured on the issue register (MC78)

-Group discusses and clarifies that type 4A must be capable of providing the minimum services.
+Group discussed s that type 4A must be capable of providing the minimum services.
 Type 4A is different from type 5.

-Group discusses new clause (6.10.2) that explicitly states that although MC is a registered participant, and is one of the parties that can access metering data, delivery of metering data to MC is not mandated.
+Group discussed draft clause (6.10.2) that explicitly states that although MC is a registered participant, and is one of the parties that can access metering data, delivery of metering data to MC is not mandated.
 Some do not think the clause is required.
 Some believe it is required (not necessarily in current section of the procedure) as the clauses in SLP MDP state “The Metering Data Provider must deliver to…..Registered Participants…”.
 Participant views are captured.

-Group discusses new clause (6.3.2) that states the requirement for MDP to ensure minimum services are managed in accordance with Minimum Services Specification procedure.
+Group discussed draft clause (6.3.2) that states the requirement for MDP to ensure minimum services are managed in accordance with Minimum Services Specification procedure.
 Some do not agree with the “where applicable…” statement.
-Issue to be reviewed post final determination.
+To be confirmed what is outlined in the final determination

-Group discusses removal of clauses relating to AMI Meters.
-A participant questions whether it is appropriate for undertake changes relating to AMI Meters when the workshop is about Metering Competition.
-AEMO notes that clear direction relating to Victorian arrangement is provided in the draft determination.
-For example: Draft determination states that the derogation will be extended until when the new chapter 7 commences and Victorian DNSPs will become initial metering coordinators.
-AEMO also notes that if and when AEMO is advised of different requirements relating to the Victoria arrangement, the procedures will be updated accordingly.
+Group discussed removal of clauses relating to AMI Meters.
+A participant questionedwhether it is appropriate to undertake changes relating to AMI Meters when the workshop is about Metering Competition.
+AEMO notes that the clear direction relating to Victorian arrangement appears to be provided in the draft determination.
+For example: Draft determination suggests that the derogation will be extended until when the new chapter 7 commences and Victorian DNSPs are to take on the initial role of metering coordinators.
+Issue captured on the issue register MC22 relates to VIC AMI Transition.
+To be confirmed what is outlined in the final determination.

-A participant advises (during SLP MP walkthrough) that question regarding accredition requirements for MDP should be added.
+A participant raised question (during SLP MP walkthrough) regarding accreditation requirements for MDP.
 Issue captured on issue register – MC82.

 Minimum Service Specifications (MSS)

-N. Elhawary (AEMO) reviewed the procedures with the group.
-Key procedures reviewed in a one page summary for the workshop.
+N. Elhawary (AEMO) provided an overview of the key changes which have been considered to-date based on the draft rule, it was outlined that the changes will be further reviewed post the release of the final determination provided.
+It was noted that the document will be used as supporting material

 Highlights of discussion points:

-Determination rule clause 7.8.3(c) covers various terminology and Change Performance Standards needs to be included in the accuracy requirements.
-AEMO will review post final rule change.

-Discussion raised by the group for 5.1 Remote Disconnection Service:

-Clarity needed for defining who has an agreement with the MC to request service given the LNSP and FRMP may not have a direct agreement in place.
-It is noted this is already added to the Issues Register.

-Discussion points raised by the group for the Supplier Dependencies section can be separated into its own section in the procedure paper.

-Agreed by the group that a broader validation statement is needed as this is currently too specific therefore needs to reference subsequent documentation.
-This consequently needs to a list of examples and framework compiled at in later workshops.

-Any faults experienced with a meter to be raised with the supplier then the error is to be redirected to the relevant party to fix the meter.
-It was mentioned by the group that the process needs to be defined clearly post final determination.
+It was noted that terminology used for the service levels and performance standards should be consistent between the rules and the minimum services specifications procedure.

+.

+Point raised that a review of the final rule will be required to consider whether it clarifies if agreement between the service requestor and the Metering Coordinator is required in order to be able to request the service.

+It was suggested that the Requestor and Supplier Dependencies sections could be moved outside the service templates in the document and added to a common section which could applies to all It was suggested by the group that a broader validation statement could be considered.
+A list of validations could be considered and a comprehensive list of validations which may reference other documents in the upcoming workshops .

+Point was raised to clarify post the final rule if the rule is clear in respect to whether the remote disconnection service could be acted upon by both the MP and the MDP

+It was noted that the contents of the emergency priority procedure are yet to be determined and to be considered post the final rule determination.

+.